Developing Rhythm Content for Lessons

 Knowing where the “1” beat lies is one of the best phrases I have heard from a drummer to describe how to keep in time.
 Musically, most performers move away from the beat or pulse to add tension and dynamic to their performance and resolve it back.
 When they move away, they instinctively come back on time and in sync with everyone else.
 This is knowing where the “1” beat is at all times.
 It is developed by listening and playing along with music, a frustrating practice method that the tutor often continually encourages.

-Rhythm lessons must balance all these aspects together in a way that keeps the student’s interest there and minimises frustration.
+Rhythm lessons must balance all these aspects together to keep the student’s interest there and minimise frustration.
 A difficult task, but very worthwhile and successful if the student does what the tutor advise and the Tutor listens to the student to keep the balance in place.